Inside: Hate to clean? Here are the best house cleaning tools to make cleaning your home a breeze. They’re cheap and easy to use.

 This is probably one of the easiest cleaners because it doesn’t require any prep work or mixing.
 When you’re washing your dishes, simply use some of your dish soap suds to wipe down the counter.

 We specifically use blue Dawn dish soap because it’s strong, phosphate-free and biodegradable.
-It is a soap that my husband has commonly used in laboratory settings.
+It is a soap that my husband has commonly used in laboratory settings.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #2: Vinegar and water